The64thGamer/cheeseepedia/content/wiki/cyberamics-balcony-stage.md

 #### Munch Stage/Left Stage

-The 'Munch Stage' (Nicknamed The 'Left Stage') was the area used for {{< wiki-link "Mr Munch (Cyberamic)" >}}.
+The 'Munch Stage' (Nicknamed The 'Left Stage') was the area used for {{< wiki-link "Mr. Munch (Cyberamic)" >}}.
 The area was placed over the left entrance of the Cheese-Crawl.
 The area would have signage saying 'Mr. Munch'.
 The area had an outward Balcony.
 The area had 2 Barriers on the Left & Right sides.

 #### Main Stage/Center Stage